 Although more common in patients with decompensated disease, abnormal physical findings in cirrhosis can include spider nevi, palmar erythema, terry nails, gynecomastia, and caput medusa.
 Laboratory and imaging abnormalities are also more common in decompensated patients, including thrombocytopenia, hypoalbuminemia, coagulopathy, nodular appearing liver, collateral formation, splenomegaly, and ascites.
 Upper endoscopy may reveal esophageal and/or gastric varices, portal hypertensive gastropathy, or gastric antral vascular ectasia.

-Liver biopsy remains the most definitive means for assessment of hepatic fibrosis at this time, but suffers from sampling error, intra- and inter-observer variability, and lack of hepatopathology experience in many community settings.
+Liver biopsy remains the most definitive means for assessment of hepatic fibrosis but suffers from sampling error, intra- and interobserver variability, and lack of hepatopathology experience in many community settings.
 Noninvasive methods are increasingly popular but are not without limitations.

 Management goals in cirrhosis patients are to treat underlying diseases and prevent complications.
 Treatment should be directed by a hepatologist and will vary based on disease etiology but may include alcohol abstinence, antiviral therapy, weight loss, and immunosuppression.

 Patients with cirrhosis also have decreased hepatocyte mass and thereby decreased glycogen stores, which promotes gluconeogenesis.
 Aromatic amino acids and branched-chain amino acids are released from skeletal muscle via proteolysis for gluconeogenesis.
-Decrease in circulating branched-chain amino acids, as well as increased skeletal muscle ammonia production, endotoxemia, and low testosterone levels, all promote increased protein catabolism and decreased protein synthesis.,,,
+A decrease in circulating branched-chain amino acids, as well as increased skeletal muscle ammonia production, endotoxemia, and low testosterone levels, all promote increased protein catabolism and decreased protein synthesis.

-A comprehensive nutritional assessment in cirrhosis includes subjective global assessment (SGA), in addition to anthropometric and biochemical measurements.,, The SGA is a questionnaire with both a history and physical examination component which can be used to classify patients into one of three stages: well nourished (Stage A); moderately malnourished (Stage B); or severely malnourished (Stage C).
-The SGA can predict complications during liver transplantation in addition to post-operative outcomes.
-Biochemical assessment should include hemoglobin, albumin, white blood cell count, retinol-binding protein, transferrin, liver function tests, glucose, cholesterol, urea nitrogen, C-reactive protein, pre-albumin, nitrogen balance, creatinine, sodium, magnesium, zinc, potassium, and others.,
+A comprehensive nutritional assessment in cirrhosis includes subjective global assessment (SGA), in addition to anthropometric and biochemical measurements.
+The SGA is a questionnaire with both a history and a physical examination component, which can be used to classify patients into 1 of 3 stages: well nourished (Stage A), moderately malnourished (Stage B), or severely malnourished (Stage C).
+The SGA can predict complications during liver transplantation in addition to postoperative outcomes.
+Biochemical assessment should include hemoglobin, albumin, white blood cell count, retinol-binding protein, transferrin, liver function tests, glucose, cholesterol, urea nitrogen, C-reactive protein, prealbumin, nitrogen balance, creatinine, sodium, magnesium, zinc, potassium, and others.

-Malnourished cirrhosis patients should consume 35-40 kcal/kg/day (using body weight corrected for ascites) to promote anabolism., Macronutrient recommendations are for 1.2-1.5 g/kg/day of protein, 50-70% of calories from carbohydrates, and 10-20% of calories from fat.
-With regard to protein, there is an increase in aromatic amino acids (AAA) and decrease in BCAAs in cirrhosis, which can promote hepatic encephalopathy and other neurologic complications.
-Supplementation with 4 g of oral branched-chain amino acids daily can increase albumin and protein synthesis and decrease risk for hepatic decompensation.,, The optimal timing, route of administration and preparation are still not entirely clear.
+Malnourished cirrhosis patients should consume 35-40 kcal/kg/day (using body weight corrected for ascites) to promote anabolism.
+Macronutrient recommendations are for 1.2-1.5 g/kg/day of protein, 50-70% of calories from carbohydrates, and 10-20% of calories from fat.
+With regard to protein, there is an increase in aromatic amino acids and decrease in branched-chain amino acids in cirrhosis, which can promote hepatic encephalopathy and other neurologic complications.
+Supplementation with 4 g of oral branched-chain amino acids daily can increase albumin and protein synthesis and decrease risk for hepatic decompensation.
+The optimal timing, route of administration, and preparation are still not entirely clear.

 Several studies have shown benefit in hepatic encephalopathy when meat protein is replaced with vegetable protein.
 A randomized clinical trial in patients with cirrhosis using a nutritional intervention with 1.0-1.5 g vegetable protein/kg/day for 6 months improved neuropsychiatric performance in patients with minimal hepatic encephalopathy and decreased the risk for development of overt hepatic encephalopathy, compared with no nutritional intervention.
 In addition, a 14-day casein-vegetable, high-protein, high-calorie diet was shown to improve mental performance and decrease ammonia levels in 150 patients with overt hepatic encephalopathy.

 The high fiber content of a plant-based diet can also help clear nitrogen waste products from the gastrointestinal tract.
-Multiple uncontrolled studies have shown that vegetable and dairy protein is better tolerated than meat protein in patients with cirrhosis.,, Both the European Association for the Study of Liver Disease and the International Society for Hepatic Encephalopathy and Nitrogen Metabolism recommend diets rich in vegetable and dairy protein., Studies directly comparing vegetable to dairy protein in cirrhosis have not been performed.
+Multiple uncontrolled studies have shown that vegetable and dairy protein is better tolerated than meat protein in patients with cirrhosis.
+Both the European Association for the Study of Liver Disease and the International Society for Hepatic Encephalopathy and Nitrogen Metabolism recommend diets rich in vegetable and dairy protein.
+Studies directly comparing vegetable with dairy protein in cirrhosis have not been performed.

 Fewer data are available for guidelines regarding carbohydrate and fat intake in cirrhosis.
-Current recommendations are for 50-70% of daily calories to come from carbohydrates, with the avoidance of simple sugars, particularly fructose., 10-20% of calories should come from fat, with an emphasis on intake of mono- and polyunsaturated fat and minimization of trans and saturated fat.,
+Current recommendations are for 50-70% of daily calories to come from carbohydrates, with the avoidance of simple sugars, particularly fructose.
+A total of 10-20% of calories should come from fat, with an emphasis on intake of mono- and polyunsaturated fat and minimization of trans and saturated fat.

 Sodium restriction is also an important part of dietary guidelines in patients with cirrhosis and ascites.
 A 2 g sodium-restricted diet, when combined with diuretic therapy, is effective for controlling fluid overload in 90% of these patients.
 High-sodium processed foods, specifically deli meats, canned soups, frozen meals, and packaged snacks, should be avoided.
 Fruits, vegetables, legumes, raw nuts, and whole grains are naturally low in sodium and should be encouraged.